scp-fs2open/wxLauncher/ReadMe.txt

 wxWidgets homepage:
 	http://www.wxwidgets.org/

-Python 2.5 or higher is required to build this project.
+Python 2.6 or higher is required to build this project.
 This project also assumes that the python executable is in your PATH.
 Check your operating system's documentation for information on how to add Python to your PATH.
 Python homepage:
 	http://www.python.org/

-Markdown for Python is required in order to build the integrated help system.
+Markdown in Python is required in order to build the integrated help system.
 Python Markdown homepage:
 	http://www.freewisdom.org/projects/python-markdown/